jlndk/devoops/report/41_Lessons-Evolution-&-Refactoring.md

 The team tried to alleviate this with the `#review` channel on Discord, where anyone could push for a review.
 This helped in some ways, as Discord is a more prominently used communication tool among the developers.

-Though the team hasn't found better solutions than just being more demanding towards each other, it acknowledges that this is a problem that needs improving somehow down the line.
+This theme is expanded upon a bit more in [TODO: 4.3 Maintenance](43_Lessons-Maintaince.md).

 This doesn't mean that all communication was bad, far from it.
-Discord and GitHub were great places for collecting information, the problems were mainly with the project management idea of assigning reviewers and such.
+Discord and GitHub were great places for collecting information, the problems were mainly with assigning reviewers and delegating work.